 Organised by Laguna Phuket, the Turtle Release ceremony is an ongoing effort to protect Thailand’s endangered sea turtles.
 On 3 April 2009, young participants from the Seedlings programme were invited to join in the festivities and play their part in turtle conservation.
 The children were given the rare opportunity to hold the young hatchlings in their hands before an emotional send-off that saw them disappear from the shoreline and into the Andaman Sea.

 You may join our Turtle Nest Watch WhatsApp Group.
-It’s is a wonderful way to stay up to date on the turtle nesting activities.
-The purpose of this group is to provide updates and information about sea turtle hatchlings and sea turtle releases into the wild in the Cayman Islands.
+It’s is a wonderful way to stay up to date with turtle nesting activities.
+The purpose of this group is to provide updates and information about sea turtle hatchlings and sea turtle releases into the wild in the Cayman Islands as well as how you can get involved in our conservation programmes.
 Here are guidelines on participating in the group as well as how you can become a part of the group.